AkibAzmain/docview/docs/docview/writing-extensions.rst

 ++++++++++++++++++++++

 C is a general purpose procedural language.
 So you need to use functions and structures to build an extension.
+This tutorial assumes that the reader much knowledge about C++.

 In accordance with the ancient tradition of computer science, introducing a hello world extension for Docview::